-Brandywine Global Investment Management, LLC, is an investment advisory firm that works primarily with institutional clients.
+Brandywine Global Investment Management is an investment advisory firm that works primarily with institutional clients.
 An independent affiliate of Legg Mason, Brandywine Global is based in Philadelphia with offices also in London, Montreal, Singapore and Toronto.
-It manages more than $73.8 billion in assets.

 Read on to learn more about Brandywine Global.

 Brandywine Global launched in 1986.
-Today, it exists as a wholly-owned subsidiary of Legg Mason, Inc. The firm specializes in managing equity, fixed income and balanced portfolios that invest in securities across the global markets.
+Today, it exists as a wholly-owned subsidiary of Franklin Resources, Inc. The firm specializes in managing equity, fixed income and balanced portfolios that invest in securities across the global markets.

 Brandywine Global works with the following types of clients: